lupyuen/lupyuen.github.io/src/plic.md

 - [__Robert Lipe__](https://twitter.com/robertlipe/status/1685830584688340992?t=wTD98qn0WfhUCDho6px6gw) suggests that we check for floating inputs on the control signals

 - Is OpenSBI is still handling UART Interrupts in Machine Mode?

+- Do we need to manage the Core-Local Interruptor (CLINT)?

 We'll talk more in the next article!